Skyscanner/backpack/packages/bpk-component-calendar/DOCS.md

     - `Week` - This is a container that will take the `DateComponent` to display each of the dates in the calendar

   - `BpkCalendarDate` - is each date cell that would be displayed inside the calendar grid.
-This would be used to customise how each date cell is displayed e.g. coloured or with special pricing displayed
+This would be used to customise how each date cell is displayed e.g. coloured or with special pricing displayed.

+  It has a `cellType` prop which can be used to set a custom colour.
+An exported `CELL_TYPES` object offers the following cell types:
+    - `CELL_TYPES.positive` - sets the calendar cell to `Monteverde`
+    - `CELL_TYPES.neutral` - sets the calendar cell to `Erfoud`
+    - `CELL_TYPES.negative` - sets the calendar cell to `Panjin`
+    - `CELL_TYPES.default` - sets the calendar cell to `Sky Gray Tint 02`